nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 ## Guidance

-Before employing obfuscation, validate that the value provided by obfusaction warrants the effort and downsides.
-Including licence headers in the code may be an alternative in some cases.
+Before employing obfuscation, validate that the value provided by obfuscation warrants the effort and downsides.
+Including license headers in the code may be an alternative in some cases.
 If the product is based on an open source upstream, the code is already available publicly and therefore many of the motivations listed above will not apply.
 Typically obfuscation is not used within Red Hat